sohyp3/moni_printer/README.md

 get your telegram bot api code from BotFather and your private and public keys from binance

-Create a `api.py` file
+Create a `api.py` file.
-the formate should be like below add your keys
+the formate should be like below, add your keys
 ```
 bot_api = 'Telegram Bot API'